openvinotoolkit/openvino_notebooks/CONTRIBUTING.md

 The `notebook_utils.py` file in the `./utils` directory (in the repository root) contains utility functions and classes that can be reused across notebooks.
 It contains a `download_file()` function that optionally shows a progress bar, and a standard way to convert segmentation maps to images and display them.
-The Python file is generated from `notebook_utils.ipynb` notebook in the same directory.
-If you want to add a function or class to `notebook_utils.py`, please add it to the notebook, and generate the Python file with `jupyter nbconvert notebook_utils.ipynb --TagRemovePreprocessor.remove_cell_tags=hide --to script` Add a "hide" tag to any demo cells (from the right side gear sidebar) to prevent these cells from being added to the script.

 ### Interactive inference with Gradio